WebDevLuke/OrionCSS/README.md

 Now you've set up your directories, copy `/node_modules/orioncss/sample.main.scss` into your `sass` directory and rename it `main.scss`.
 This is where everything is imported and is the place which tells your favourite SASS build tool what to include in the compiled `main.css` stylesheet.

-As you work on your project, you will want to add any new scss partials you create to `main.scss` as otherwise they won't be imported.
+As you work on your project, you will need to add any new scss partials you create to `main.scss` as otherwise they won't be imported.
 Typically, a more developed `main.scss` may resemble the following:

 ```
 // Objects